Adarshhetty/DevRev_Assignment/02_Hello_World_Snap_In/README.md

 For more reference on Snap-Ins, please refer to the [documentation](https://github.com/devrev/snap-in-docs)

 ### Getting started with the template
-1. The first step is to initialize a starter template for creating a snap-in Run the below command and later install the packages
+1. The first step is to initialize a starter template for creating a snap-in.<br/>
+Run the below command and later install the packages
 ```
 devrev snap_in_version init